Gibraltar: New Book (and Audiobook)

 Jane Austen 200 years

 This year, 2017, is the 200th anniversary of the death of Jane Austen.
 It is also the 200th anniversary of her posthumously published novels Persuasion and Northanger Abbey.
 Our book Eavesdropping on Jane Austen’s England is published in the UK by Abacus, giving the background to the way of life at the time, enabling readers to better understand the Austen novels.
 The Daily Mail described the paperback as a ‘must for anyone who wants a peek under Mr Darcy’s wet shirt’!
 The paperback is also available in the US and Canada, as Jane Austen’s England, where it published by Penguin, with an equally gorgeous jacket.

-Persuasion and Mansfield Park are considered to be Jane Austen’s ‘naval novels’.
+Persuasion (published in 1817) and Mansfield Park are considered to be Jane Austen’s ‘naval novels’.
 For an insight into her connection with the Royal Navy, check out a guest blog we did a while ago on Julian Stockwin’s website called ‘Why Jane Austen Loves a Sailor’.

 Reasons for not living in Jane Austen’s England!